 There is undoubtedly an increasing demand within the lettings market in Swansea for short term accommodation, and I’m excited to bring my knowledge and expertise to this new venture.

 Q: Why did you decide to start your business in Swansea?

 HM: I am very passionate about Swansea and feel it has huge amounts of potential.
 We are surrounded by beautiful golden beaches here, and the £1.3 billion City Deal has already begun to transform the City Centre, bringing in tourism and new employment opportunities.

 Knowing the demand for accommodation from visitors and businesses all over the UK and abroad will continue to increase, it feels like now is the right time to enter into the short-letting industry here in Swansea.

 It’ll be a natural progression from standard residential lettings.

 Keeping up with developing technology must be at the forefront of operations and is the key to success for lettings moving forward.
 Pass the Keys have a fantastic online portal for landlords and operational systems already in place.

-They have also achieved the prestigious Professional Co-Host Status with Airbnb, one of only 3 companies in the whole of the UK, which aligns with my core values of providing service excellence to all our clients.
+They have also achieved the prestigious Airbnb Professional Cohost Status, one of only few UK businesses to do so, which aligns with my core values of providing a bespoke service to all our clients.